Emerging Leaders Civic Action Projects

 - Have support from your Board of Directors, Advisory Board or senior leadership.

-We will not consider team project requests from religious organizations for sectarian purposes, for-profit companies, sports teams or political organizations.
+We will not consider team project requests from religious organizations for sectarian purposes, for-profit companies, or sports teams.

 Think you may have a project or want to learn more?
 Complete the Interest Form below and we’ll get in touch!
 Or, if you’re ready to submit your project proposal, you can do so here.